-performance goals for performance stock awards, performance stock unit a l on one or more of the following measures, or upon such other business c gross revenues debt to EBITDA ratios (including but not limited to the ratio of total funded debt to four quarter EBITDA, as defined in loan covenants of the Corporation) sales net income net asset turnover operating income earnings per share net income margin cash flow return on net assets cash flow from operations return on total sales return on investment in excess of cost of capital (i.e., net operating profit after taxes minus the Corporation's capital charge) return on common equity net operating profit after taxes as a percentage of the Corporation's capital charge return on total capital operating profit or income total shareholder return EBITDA as a percent of sales basis of on Committee may establish targets under one or more of these performance or with respect to one or more subsidiaries, business units, divisions or dece or more similarly situated companies, or relative to the performance of ages in accounting or extraordinary, unusual or non-recurring items. part ments of the Corporation; in absolute terms, relative to the performance Non- transferability partic ss otherwise provided in an agreement governing the grant of an award, a cipant, and no award may be sold, transferred or assigned, except that opti of descent and distribution.
-TWIN DISC, INCORPORATED 2021 AN NUAL REPORT PROXY 18
+The performance goals for performance stock awards, performance stock unit awards, and performance unit awards may be established by the Administrator, based on one or more of the following measures, or upon such other business criteria as the Administrator shall determine in its sole discretion:

+- · gross revenues

+- sales

+- · net asset turnover

+- · earnings per share

+- cash flow

+- cash flow from operations

+- profit after taxes minus the Corporation's capital charge)

+net operating profit after taxes as a percentage of the Corporation's

+- capital charge

+- operating profit or income

+- EBITDA as a percent of sales

+- debt to EBITDA ratios (including but not limited to the ratio of total funded debt to four quarter EBITDA, as defined in loan covenants of the Corporation)

+- · net income

+- · operating income

+- · net income margin

+- · return on net assets

+- return on investment in excess of cost of capital (i.e., net operating return on total sales

+- · return on common equity

+- return on total capital

+- total shareholder return

+The Administrator may establish targets under one or more of these performance goals based on single year or multi-year periods; on a Corporation-wide basis or with respect to one or more subsidiaries, business units, divisions or departments of the Corporation; in absolute terms, relative to the performance of one or more similarly situated companies, or relative to the performance of an index covering a peer group of companies; and with or without regard to changes in accounting or extraordinary, unusual or non-recurring items.

+Non-transferability

+Unless otherwise provided in an agreement governing the grant of an award, a participant's rights shall be exercisable during lifetime only by the participant, and no award may be sold, transferred or assigned, except that options and stock appreciation rights are transferable by will and pursuant to the laws of descent and distribution.

-Effect of Termination of Employment
+Effect of Termination of Employment or Service

-Unless otherwise provided in an agreement governing the grant of an award or as determined by the Committee, if a participant's employment is terminated due to death or disability: (i) all options and stock appreciation rights shall immediately vest and will be fully exercisable for a period specified by the Plan; (ii) restrictions on shares of restricted stock shall lapse; (iii) restrictions on restricted stock units shall lapse and the participant (or their designated beneficiary) will receive the number of shares of common stock represented by such restricted stock units; (iv) restrictions on cash-settled restricted stock units shall lapse and the participant (or their designated beneficiary) will receive a cash payment equal to the fair market value of the Corporation's common stock as of the date of termination for each such unit; (v) the participant (or their designated beneficiary) shall receive a prorated payout of any performance stock awards, performance stock unit awards and performance unit awards; and (vi) restrictions on dividend equivalent awards shall lapse and the participant (or their designated beneficiary) will receive a cash payment equal to the amount of dividend equivalents credited to the participant.
+Unless otherwise provided in an agreement governing the grant of an award or as determined by the Administrator, if a participant's employment or service is terminated due to death or disability: (i) all options and stock appreciation rights shall immediately vest and will be fully exercisable for a period specified by the Plan; (ii) restrictions on shares of restricted stock shall lapse; (iii) restrictions on restricted stock units shall lapse and the participant (or their designated beneficiary) will receive the number of shares of common stock represented by such restricted stock units; (iv) restrictions on cash-settled restricted stock units shall lapse and the participant (or their designated beneficiary) will receive a cash payment equal to the fair market value of the Corporation's common stock as of the date of termination for each such unit; (v) the participant (or their designated beneficiary) shall receive a prorated payout of any performance stock awards, performance stock unit awards and performance unit awards; and (vi) restrictions on dividend equivalent awards shall lapse and the participant (or their designated beneficiary) will receive a cash payment equal to the amount of dividend equivalents credited to the participant.